REDmoney Events

 Akber Khan

-Akber Khan, Senior Director, Asset Management, Al Rayan Investment
+Senior Director – Asset Management, Al Rayan Investment

-Akber has more than 25 years’ experience in the investment industry.
-He is a Senior Director, Asset Management Group and has been with ARI since 2009, with overall responsibility for the management of client portfolios.
-ARI has an enviable track record of investing in Sharia-compliant GCC equities and global sukuk.
-Prior to ARI, Akber was at Deutsche Bank, London for more than 11 years, in European and emerging markets equities.
-Akber graduated from University College London in Economics & History.
-In each year since 2013 he has been in MENA Fund Manager Magazine’s ‘Power 50’ list of the most “influential, innovative and powerful people” in the regional industry.
-Akber has lived in Doha, Dubai, Frankfurt, Karachi and London.
+Akber Khan has more than 25 years of experience in the investment industry.
+He is a senior director of the asset management group at Al Rayan Investment (ARI) and has been with ARI since 2009, with overall responsibility for the management of client portfolios.
+ARI has an enviable track record of investing in Shariah compliant GCC equities and global Sukuk.
+Prior to ARI, Akber was at Deutsche Bank, London for more than 11 years in European and emerging markets equities.
+Akber graduated from University College London in economics and history.
+In each year since 2013, he has been in MENA Fund Manager Magazine’s ‘Power 50’ list of the most “influential, innovative and powerful people” in the regional industry.

 Amjad Hussain